 Surgical removal

-Surgical treatment involves the surgical removal of xanthelasma plaques.
-This surgical excision is usually used for very hard and deep lesions, i.e. larger than 3 mm.
+Xanthelasma treatment involves the surgical removal of lipid deposits.
+This excision technique is usually used for very hard and deep lesions, i.e. larger than 3 mm.

 This procedure is usually performed under local anesthesia and on an outpatient basis (without hospitalization).
 The oculoplastic surgeon gently removes the skin patches and uses sutures to close the area.